 Similarly, the state of the battery will affect how long it takes to charge your electric vehicle.
 Naturally, if you are charging from near empty, this will take longer to charge than if you are topping up from 50%.

 The maximum charging rate of the vehicle also affects charging speed.
-You can only charge an electric vehicle at the maximum charge rate that the vehicle can accept, meaning your car will not charge any faster by using a more powerful charging point.
+You can only charge an electric vehicle at the maximum charge rate that the vehicle can accept, which means your car will not charge any faster by using a more powerful charging point.

 For example, if your vehicle’s maximum charge rate is 7kW, the vehicle will not charge any faster by using a 22kW charge point.